 Want to build a business?
 Your family and friends will likely tell you it’s financial suicide.
 The truth is that entrepreneurs that focus 100% on their business succeed after trying 3,8 times on average.

 Want to get an internship at the European Union?
-You’d be surprised about the number of people that applied randomly and weren’t real contenders (as I was).
+You’d be surprised to see all of the people that applied randomly and were selected nonetheless.